OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:39

 And King David's heart longed to go out to Absalom;
-for he found comfort regarding Amnon, since he was dead.
+and he was in anguish over the death of his son Amnon.